nwjs/node/BUILDING.md

     community will only address issues that reproduce on native GNU/Linux systems.
 Issues that only reproduce on WSL should be reported in the [WSL issue tracker](https://github.com/Microsoft/WSL/issues).
 Running the
-    Windows binary (`node.exe`) in WSL is not recommended.
-It will not work without workarounds such as stdio redirection.
+    Windows binary (`node.exe`) in WSL will not work without workarounds such as stdio redirection.

 [^6]: Running Node.js on x86 Windows should work and binaries
     are provided.
 However, tests in our infrastructure only run on WoW64.